TheShadowEevee/Sharpii-NetCore/Sharpii/README.txt

 /----CHANGELOG
 /------------------------------>

+1.4
+  - Added the ability to send arguments in the SendDol function
+  - Changed the way the SendDol function works a little
+  - More code cleanup and bug fixes
 1.3
   - Added the ability to copy parts of one WAD to a different WAD (either the banner, the icon, the sound, or the dol)